YCWu-nk/Cell_SAM/README.md

 ```
 $ docker import - Cell-SAM < ‘cellsamV4.tar’
 ```
-We only mapped the input&output files of the Boxes-Prompted SAM, you can use this command to map more files.
+We only mapped the input & output files of the Boxes-Prompted SAM, you can use this command to map more files.
 ```
 $ docker run -it --gpus all -v ${your local file 1}:/prompt_SAM/mmdet_sam/datasam -v ${your local file 2}:/prompt_SAM/mmdet_sam/outputs ${id} /bin/bash
 ```